-This guide was last updated in August 2022 by VSCPA member volunteers with nonprofit expertise from PBMares.
-CPAs and nonprofits are freely encouraged to email or copy this guide to share with officers and directors serving on nonprofit boards.
-For permission to duplicate this guide or modify it for any other purpose, please contact the Virginia Society of CPAs at vscpa@vscpa.com.
+This guide was last updated in September 2012 by CPAs serving on the VSCPA Nonprofit Resource Guides Task Force.
+CPAs and nonprofit organizations are freely encouraged to email or copy this guide to share with officers and directors serving on nonprofit boards.
+For permission to duplicate this guide or modify it for any other purpose, please contact the Virginia Society of CPAs at 4309 Cox Road, Glen Allen, VA 23060, (804) 270-5344 or vscpa@vscpa.com.